-This program meets the National Core Competency Requirements for recertification at the National Registry EMT, EMT-Basic, and MA EMT-Basic level.
-This course also meets the requirements for the National Registry EMT-Basic to EMT transition course.
+This program meets the National Core Competency Requirements for recertification at the National Registry EMT and MA EMT-Basic level.
 It is a 20-hour course.
-The course covers topics including, but not limited to: airway management, respiratory emergencies, cardiovascular emergencies, trauma assessment and skills, medical assessment and skills, and EMS operations.
+The course covers topics including, but not limited to, airway management, respiratory emergencies, cardiovascular emergencies, trauma assessment and skills, medical assessment and skills, and EMS operations.

 PDP ER 422: Pediatric Emergency Assessment, Recognition, and Stabilization (PEARS)

 Prereq: First Responder or Emergency Medical Technician.
 This course is designed to equip the provider to identify a pediatric victim at risk of severe cardiopulmonary distress, intervene early to stabilize the child and early activation of the next level of care.
 PEARS is a video-based, instructor-led pediatric course designed to prepare healthcare providers and first responders who infrequently see critically ill children to initiate and manage the first few minutes of a pediatric cardiac arrest or prevent the cardiac arrest of a pediatric patient.
 This class is intended for healthcare providers and first responders who are not required to have Pediatric Advanced Life Support (PALS) credentials but who might encounter pediatric patients in the course of their work, such as physicians, nurses, prehospital providers, in-hospital providers outside of critical-care areas, outpatient clinical staff and school-based providers.
 Class fee includes required text.

 PDP ER 445: ECG & Pharmacology